lcthomas/engl6701s24/course-calendar.md

 - Ted Underwood, “A Genealogy of Distant Reading,” *Digital Humanities Quarterly* (2017), <http://www.digitalhumanities.org/dhq/vol/11/2/000317/000317.html>
 - Richard Jean So, “Introduction” and “Ch.
 1: Production: On White Publishing,” from *Redlining Culture: A Data History of Racial Inequality and Postwar Fiction* (2020)
 - Laura B. McGrath, “‘Books About Race’: Commercial Publishing and Racial Formation in the 21st Century,” *New Literary History* 53.4 (2022)
+- Lore De Greve and Gunther Martens, “#Bookstagram and Beyond.
+The Presence and Depiction of the Bachmann Literary Prize on Social Media (2007-2017),” *Digital Humanities Benelux Journal* (2021)
-- Matt Warner, “A Queer Way of Counting: Bibliography and Computational Approaches to the Queer Novel,” *New Literary History* 53.4 (2022)
+- Recommended: Matt Warner, “A Queer Way of Counting: Bibliography and Computational Approaches to the Queer Novel,” *New Literary History* 53.4 (2022)

 ## Week 11
 ### Wednesday, April 3: NO CLASS -- SPRING BREAK